How to create wow images for email newsletter

 This is the thing why AtomPark likes Pics.io – it is fast, easy and free – perfect for email marketing!

 Note!
-Your images should be no larger than 1 MB but try aiming for 100kb or less.
+Note!
+Email newsletter image size should be no larger than 1 MB.
+But try aiming for 100kb or less.
 So, it is a common thing for an email marketer to resize or convert illustrations for the newsletter.
 And Pics.io has a perfect tool for this – free Online Raw Converter.
 You can convert CR2, NEF, and many other RAW formats.

 Try it!
 It worth your attention!